Practical learning of multi-time statistics in open quantum systems: Correlated Noise Characterisation

 We will contract this set with the set of their pseudoinverses, which we denote with an overline as $\overline{\Upsilon_{\ell:0}}$.

-The connections of these terms to construct the overall \textit{finitely correlated process} is depicted in Figure~\ref{fig:PT-MPO}a, with the effective many-time state depicted in Figure~\ref{fig:PT-MPO}b.
-The net result is a matrix product operator (MPO) of the form
+The connections of these terms to construct the overall finitely correlated process is depicted in Figure~\ref{fig:PT-MPO}a, with the effective many-time state depicted in Figure~\ref{fig:PT-MPO}b.
+The net result is an MPO of the form

-Matrices $\Gamma$s represent quantum channels between neighbouring steps.
-The $\lambda$s represent the bond of the MPO and carry temporal correlations.
+The $\Gamma$ matrices are the MPO tensors representing quantum channels between neighbouring steps.
+For example, $\Gamma_{j+1:j}$ has the physical indices $\mathfrak{i}_j,\mathfrak{o}_j$.
+The $\lambda$s represent the bond of the MPO, with the maximum size of any $\lambda$ being the bond dimension.
+More specifically, the MPO bond dimension corresponds to the size of the effective requirement which would be required to carry forward temporal correlations, and is hence a measure of non-Markovianity~\cite{Pollock2018}.